All About Hearing Aids

 - Turn off your hearing aids when you are not using them and replace dead batteries right away.
 Hearing aid batteries may last from several days to a couple of weeks.
 Battery life depends on the battery type, hearing aid power requirements, and how often the hearing aid is used with assistive listening devices.

 - In general, hearing aids have a life expectancy of 3 to 6 years.
-A new hearing aid may be required sooner if hearing loss is progressive.
+You may need a new hearing aid sooner if your hearing loss is progressive.
 Behind-the-ear hearing aids have more flexibility since they can be programmed for a wider range of hearing loss.